 Wilkie et al had another interesting finding and that was around motivation.

 Lynn et al found that when two products were bundled together, a 5 or 0 ending increased the attractiveness of the other product in the bundle.
-This is important to remember when you bundle goods and/or services to increase revenue.
-The use of these numbers will increase buyer perception of quality and increase the attractiveness of the additional product.
+This is important to remember when you bundle goods and/or services to increase sales, perceived value, and revenue.
+The use of these numbers will increase your customer’s perception of quality and increase the attractiveness of the additional product.

 Price ending and negotiated pricing

 Klumpp, Brorsen, & Anderson (2005), looked into grain pricing in Texas.
-They found that prices ending in a 5 or a 0 were more prevalent.
+They found that prices ending in a 5 or a 0 were more common.
 Grain prices are set by the producer and then there is a handling fee added by the grain merchant, this fee can be negotiated.
 They found that when the fee was negotiated the effect was more prices ending in a 5 or a 0.
-This suggests that if your pricing is open to negotiation, consider the risk or cost of being negotiated to either of these points, or force the negotiation to either a 0 or 5 pricing for a better chance of an agreed price.
+This suggests that if your pricing is open to negotiation, consider the risk or cost of being negotiated to either of these price points, or force the negotiation to either a 0 or 5 pricing for a better chance of an agreed price.

-Isaac, Schindler, Wang (2014) investigated 5 or 0 endings in relation to debt recovery.
+Isaac, Schindler, Wang (2014) investigated 5 or 0 pricing in relation to debt recovery.
 (I have to say that this was one of the more interesting articles personally) They found that debts ending in 5 or 0 were more likely to be repaid in full.
-Personally, I will now consider rounding my debts to these points when chasing overdue payments.
+Personally, I will now consider rounding my debts to either a 0 or 5 pricing when chasing overdue payments.

-Even priced products and services are perceived as being of higher quality than odd and that intention to purchase based on quality is set by what motivates the buyer.
+Even pricing of products and services has them seen as being of higher quality than odd pricing and that your customer’s intention to purchase, based on quality, is controlled by what motivates your customer.

-If you value and promote the quality of your offer, you are better off using an even price.
+If you value and promote the quality of your offer, you are better off using an even pricing.

-The pricing of a bundle of items requires that the items be even priced but the total bundle price be odd.
+The pricing of a bundle of items works best when items have even pricing but the total bundle price is odd.

 If setting suggested prices for a Pay What You Want promotion, you should only use whole dollar amounts and preferably prices that end in 5 or 0.